SKindij/JavaScript-Reference-Guide/FUNCTIONS/README.md

 > >  }
 > > ```

-&emspIn general, if you're working on a business or industrial enterprise application, you should consider the tradeoffs between using recursion and other techniques, such as iteration or memoization, to solve the problem at hand.
+&emspIn general, if you're working on business or industrial enterprise application, you should consider the tradeoffs between using recursion and other techniques, such as iteration or memoization, to solve the problem at hand.
 You should also consider the requirements of your application, such as performance, scalability, and maintainability, and choose the solution that best meets those requirements.

 ## <a name="closure"></a>📖 Closures
-&emsp;To use a closure, simply define a function inside another function.
-Closure is when a function knows how to remember and has access to its lexical scope even when that function is executed outside its lexical scope.
+&emsp;To use closure, simply define function inside another function.
+Closure is when function knows how to remember and has access to its lexical scope even when that function is executed outside its lexical scope.
 >  ```javascript
 >  function foo() {
 >    let a = 17, b = 18;